 Strabismus is when the eyes are fixed in the wrong position or cross over.
 This causes depth perception issues and other vision problems.
-The most common cause is a genetic defect of the eyes, but an injury to the eye or brain, feline leukemia virus, and cancer can also be causes.
+The most common cause is a genetic defect of the eyes, but an injury to the eye or brain, feline leukemia virus, and cancer can also be the causes.

 An astigmatism is a form of blurry vision caused by a refractive error of the eye.
-The Siamese seems to be the originator of the problem and any breed where the Siamese influenced the breeding stock can be prone to these conditions.
+The Siamese seems to be the originator of the problem, and any breed where the Siamese influenced the breeding stock can be prone to these conditions.

 All cats with strabismus have astigmatism, but not all cats with astigmatism have strabismus.
 Both can occur at any time in a cat’s life and will cause significant vision problems.
 A cat may bump into objects and have difficulty walking as it can’t see in front of itself correctly.

 Damage to the retina, including retinal detachment, is usually caused by high blood pressure due to hyperthyroidism, diabetes, or kidney disease.
 Retinal detachment is where the retina becomes separated from its underlying tissue, which is usually a result of leakage or an oversupply of fluid between the two layers.